segin-GH/TDD-4-Embedded/README.md

 - **T** --- Timely: Tests are timely. programmers write them just in time, in lock-step (but just before) the production code, preventing bugs.

-#### Tests are FIRST
-in _Agile in a Flash_ Tim Ottinger and Jeff langer tells five critical attributes of unit tests Tests need to be First to be most effective.

-- **F**  ---   Fast: Tests are fast, so fast that developers run them with every small change without waits that break the flow.
--  **I**  ---  Isolated: Tests are isolated.
-One test does not set up the next test.
-Tests also isolate the failures
--  **R** --- Repeatable: Tests are repeatable; repeatable means automated test run in a loop always giving the same result
-- **S** --- Self-verifying:  Test Verify their outcome, reporting a simple "OK" when they pass while providing concise detail when they fail.
-- **T** --- Timely: Tests are timely. programmers write them just in time, in lock-step (but just before) the production code, preventing bugs.

 ### What is stub?
 In software testing, a stub is a piece of code that stands in for some other programming functionality.
 It is often used in testing to simulate the behavior of a real piece of code that has not yet been implemented or is unavailable for use.